M-Croghan/CSNotebook-Interview-Prep/SQL_Databases.md

 # SQL & DATABASES
 ### <span style="color: aqua">What is a database?</span>
 Regardless of programming language, databases are vital.
-Databases help facilitate problem solving through implementing structure and rules.
-They ensure scalability, accessibility, accuracy, security, consistentcy, permanence.
+Databases help facilitate problem-solving through implementing structure and rules.
+They ensure scalability, accessibility, accuracy, security, consistency, permanence.
 ### <span style="color: aqua">What is a relational database?</span>
 - A type of database that stores and provides access to data points that are related to one another.
 - Other types: Hierarchical, network, object-oriented, NoSQL